-Solitary plasmacytoma is a rare disorder that is similar to multiple myeloma, although patients do not have myeloma cells in the bone marrow or throughout the body.
-Instead, patients have a tumor composed of plasma cells that are restricted to a single area of the body — usually the bone, but sometimes an organ.
+Solitary plasmacytoma is a rare disorder that is similar to multiple myeloma.
+People with solitary plasmacytoma do not have myeloma cells in the bone marrow or throughout the body.
+Instead, they have a tumor composed of plasma cells that is restricted to a single area of the body.
+Usually, these tumors are in a bone but sometimes an organ.

-At Memorial Sloan Kettering, our experts diagnose solitary plasmacytoma when a biopsy of the tumor detects the presence of plasma cells, but additional tests do not reveal signs of multiple myeloma — such as amyloid protein in the blood and urine, or the presence of myeloma cells in the bone marrow.
+At Memorial Sloan Kettering, our experts diagnose solitary plasmacytoma when a biopsy of the tumor detects the presence of plasma cells but additional tests do not reveal signs of multiple myeloma.
+We look for such signs as myeloma-associated proteins in the blood and urine, or myeloma cells in the bone marrow.

-Our doctors can sometimes cure solitary plasmacytoma of the bone with radiation therapy or surgery to destroy or remove the tumor.
-However, 70 percent of patients with solitary plasmacytoma eventually develop multiple myeloma and need additional treatment such as chemotherapy, possibly combined with stem cell transplantation.
+Solitary plasmacytoma of the bone can sometimes be cured with radiation therapy or surgery to destroy or remove the tumor.
+However, 70 percent of people with solitary plasmacytoma eventually develop multiple myeloma.
+They then need additional treatment, such as chemotherapy.
+This may possibly be combined with a stem cell transplant.

-When this type of tumor develops outside the bone — in the lungs, throat, or other organs — it is called an extramedullary plasmacytoma.
-For more than half of patients with extramedullary plasmacytoma, the condition is cured with radiation therapy.
-Less frequently, patients with extramedullary plasmacytoma develop multiple myeloma.
-Our doctors also can treat this progression of the disease with chemotherapy and, for some patients, stem cell transplantation.
+When this type of tumor develops in the lungs, throat, or other organs, it is called an extramedullary plasmacytoma.
+More than half of people with extramedullary plasmacytoma are cured with radiation therapy.